 Coffee Parchment

-The definition of coffee parchment is the protective papery layer that surrounds the coffee bean after it has been processed but before it has been hulled.
+The definition of coffee parchment is the thin, protective layer that surrounds the coffee seed after the fruit has been removed and the bean has been dried.

-Specialty producers and mills often dry parchment on raised beds, stir regularly, and rest the coffee in clean, dry warehouses.
+In Specialty Coffee, the producers and mills often dry parchment on clean concrete patios, parabolic dryers or raised beds, stir regularly, and rest the coffee in clean, dry warehouses.
 This ensures better shelf life, clarity in the cup, and fewer physical defects at the green stage.

 The latest updates delivered to your inbox.